wp-plugins/polylang/readme.txt

 * fix: avoid flushing rewrite rules at network activation and de-activation
 * fix: the note below the category list table displays the default category according to the admin language filter
 * fix: wrong future posts permalinks
+* fix: deleting a media translation deletes the file too

 = 1.7.5 (2015-05-11) =